TritonDataCenter/containerpilot/README.md

 ### Running the example

-In the `examples/nginx` directory is a simple application demonstrating how containerbuddy works.
-In this application, an nginx node acts as a reverse proxy for any number of upstream application nodes.
+In the `examples` directory is a simple application demonstrating how containerbuddy works.
+In this application, an Nginx node acts as a reverse proxy for any number of upstream application nodes.
 The application nodes register themselves with Consul as they come online, and the Nginx application is configured with an `onChange` handler that writes out the new list of upstream nodes in its virtualhost configuration file and then fires a `kill -HUP` signal to Nginx, which causes it to gracefully reload its configuration.

 To try this example on your own: